Zuehlke/training-angular2/Exercises/Exercise_02/README.md

 1. Let the `ExpenseOverview` component implement the `OnInit` interface.
 1. Insert a constructor taking the `ExpenseService` as a parameter and initializing a private field from it.
 1. Implement the `ngOnInit()` method to invoke the `getExpenses()` method of the `ExpenseService`.
-1. Use the `await` operator to wait for the result and set the expenses field of the class.
+1. Subscribe to the observable to wait for the result and set the expenses field of the class.

   By now the `ExpenseOverview` component should look like this:
   ```typescript